rexyim/notes/Cross-Site Request Forgery (CSRF).md

 >So in the same spirit i am going to try explain CSRF like am explaining to a 5 year old.

 > Imagine that i am a regular customer to a candy store and the entry to the candy store can only be granted if you know the secret phrase that you need to tell the guard of the candy store.
-> Now lets say a bad kid x not onl tricks you to reveal the secret phrase
+> Now lets say a bad kid x not only tricks you to reveal the secret phrase but also does a good job of impersonating you.
+The candy store guard has no way to know if its you or the bad kid x ask to get in the candy store.

+>This is exactly what happens  with CS
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEzODkwNjkyNjNdfQ==
+eyJoaXN0b3J5IjpbMjU2MTMxNzE4XX0=
 -->